luxmargos/obsidian-image-magician-plugin/README.md

 | ------ | ---------------------- |
 | TGA    | Truevision Targa image |

+## Known problems and Tips

+### Link suggestion

+This problem(or just intended flow of an obsidian) has been found at least obsidian 0.15.0.
+You might have not shown link suggestion when you embed 3rd party images that are not default supported in obsidian.
+You can resolve it through turning on the 'Settings > File & Links > Detect all file extensions'.
+And another way, use a plugin such as [Boost Link Suggestions](https://github.com/jglev/obsidian-boost-link-suggestions).

+## Renders checklist

+The document of imagemagick, there are listed several formats (100+), but as I confirmed some of formats has been incomplete drawing or throw errors.
+Therefore, I listed some of formats as default plugin supported that I confirmed that is renders as expected.

+## Appendix

-## Dump: Listed in Image Magick library
+### Dump: Listed in Image Magick library

-As I dump a supported formats from a Image Magick library.
-You should remind that some of formats are may not work as you expected.
+Here the list I dumped a supported formats from a Image Magick library.
+You have to remind that some of formats are may not work as you expected.

+Version: ImageMagick 7.1.1-23 Q8 x86_64 54b13e91d:20231210 https://imagemagick.org

 | Format          | Description                                                     | Note |
 | --------------- | --------------------------------------------------------------- | ---- |